oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 Oftentimes, the federal government creates tax policies to generate revenue for programs.
 In this case, self employment tax ensures that those who do not work (or do not solely work) the normal 9-5, W-2 job pay taxes to fund social security benefits.

 In other words, the government is not just trying to tax your business but is also trying to make sure you also contribute to the welfare of the American people.
-U.S. v.
-Cain, S.D.Miss.1953, 113 F.Supp.
-304.
+See <a href="https://casetext.com/case/united-states-v-cain-7">U.S. v.
+Cain.</a>

 This obligation is a mandatory one, even if you don’t ever plan to take advantage of social benefits.
 See Eanes v.
 C.I.R., U.S.Tax Ct.2000, 2000 WL 1131904.

 <h3> Who is Considered Self-Employed?</h3>

-According to section 1401(b) of the Tax Code, self-employment generally means “. . . any trade or business carried on by . . . an individual.”
+According to the federal government, <a href="https://www.law.cornell.edu/supremecourt/text/480/23">self-employment</a> generally means “. . . any trade or business carried on by . . . an individual.”
 The phrase “trade or business” is broad.

-One is engaged in a “trade or business” if they engage with “the activity with continuity and regularity and ... the taxpayer's primary purpose for engaging in the activity must be for income or profit.”
-Groetzinger, 480 U.S. at 35, 107 S.Ct.
-980.
+One is engaged in a "trade or business” if they engage with “the activity with continuity and regularity and ... the taxpayer's primary purpose for engaging in the activity must be for income or profit.”

-With this definition, a <b>full time gambler</b> is engaged in a trade or business.
-So he or she, according to *Groetzinger*, is considered self-employed and would be subject to self-employment taxes.
+> A full time gambler was once considered engaged in a trade or business.
+So would have been self-employed and his earnings would have been subject to self-employment taxes.
+The 1982 amendments to the Tax Code put gamblers on par with investers, who are not considered self-employed.

-Generally, self-employed people fall into several catogeries that include but are not limited to <b>independent contractors</b> (Turnidge v.
-C.I.R.), <b>practitioners in a sole proprietorship</b>, <b>partners in a venture</b>, <b>partners in a limited partnership/ partnership</b>, officials of religious institutions, farmers and several others.
+Generally, self-employed people fall into several catogeries that include but are not limited to <b>independent contractors</b>, <b>practitioners in a sole proprietorship</b>, <b>partners in a venture</b>, <b>partners in a limited partnership/ partnership</b>, officials of religious institutions, farmers and several others.

 Though many self-employed workers can be categorized, the law is not that simple.

 Take the gig economy, for example.
 As the gig economy continues to change, it may become difficult to classify who is an employee of the company or an independent contractor.
 Luckily, courts have developed factors for determining who is an independent contractor for the purpose of levying self employment tax.
-Jones v.
-C.I.R., 94 T.C.M.
-(CCH) 230 (Tax 2007).
+See <a href="https://caselaw.findlaw.com/us-4th-circuit/1301380.html">Weber v.
+C.I.R.</a>

 These factors are:

 <h4> 1.
 The degree of control exercised by the principal </h4>

 More control by the principal means the worker is likely an employee.
 The principal does not necessarily have to hover over the worker like a hawk.
-Gen. Inv.
+See <a href="https://casetext.com/case/general-inv-corp-v-us">Gen. Inv.
 Corp. v.
-United States, 823 F.2d 337, 342 (9th Cir.1987).
+United States.</a>

 For example, workers that set their own hours and clock in and out whenever they want can still be considered employees.
 This factor is a crucial factor, one that can swing the balance, which makes sense since what separates employees from independent contractors is independence.
-See Blodgett v.
-C.I.R., U.S.Tax Ct.(2012).

 <h4> 2.
 Which party invests in work facilities used by the individual </h4>

 If the principal primarily invests in work facilities, then the worker is more likely an employee.
 But if the worker provides his or her own tools, then it strongly indicates independent contractor status.
-Breaux & Daigle, Inc. v.
-United States, 900 F.2d 49, 53 (5th Cir.1990).
+See <a href="https://casetext.com/case/breaux-and-daigle-inc-v-us">Breaux & Daigle, Inc. v.
+United States</a>.

 <h4> 3.
 The opportunity of the individual for profit or loss</h4>

 The ability to make or lose money based on factors within the control of the worker would lean towards independence.
-See Jones v.
-C.I.R., 94 T.C.M.
-(CCH) 230 (Tax 2007).

 <h4> 4.
 Whether the principal can discharge the individual </h4>

 Work that only allows discharge if the worker doesn’t meet certain specification or rules points to independent contractor status.
-See Jones v.
-C.I.R., 94 T.C.M.
-(CCH) 230 (Tax 2007).
 Work like this is more contractual in nature.

 For example, a freelance writer working for a tech company may make an agreement to write three 500-word articles a week for X amount of pay for X amount of weeks.